joanalnu/ZTF_api/README.md

 Further, a very bold thank to Claudia Gutiérrez, Lluís Galbany and Tomás E. Müller-Bravo from ICE-CSIC for their support and insightful explanations.

-I also acknowledge the use of the open-source Python libraries: subprocess, os, astropy, requests, and math.
+I also acknoledge the use of requests and astropy libraries.

 ## Code Explanation
 ### request function